-Thin and crispy oatmeal lace cookies can seem magical if you have never made them before, but they are actually very easy.
+Thin and crispy oatmeal lace cookies can seem magical if you have never made them before, but they are actually very simple.

 Just melt sugar and butter, and then add the oats and flour to make a thin batter.
 Don’t be scared of how thin it seems!